cleaner-bot/website/mkdocs/help/verification.md

 So, we set the verification level to "High" which means members have to be in the Discord for 10 minutes to send dms, react or click buttons.
-To prevent people from just waiting the 10 minutes out instead of verifying we automatically kick members if they ahven't verified after 8-9 minutes to prevent unverified people from accessing the server.
+To prevent people from just waiting the 10 minutes out instead of verifying we automatically kick members if they haven't verified after 8-9 minutes to prevent unverified people from accessing the server and member's dms.

 ## Setup

-1. Create a Discord role that will be given to verified people (eg `Member` or `Verified`)
+- 1. Create a Discord role that will be given to verified people (eg `Member` or `Verified`)
-2. Create a channel on your Discord that only people without the verified role can access
+- 2. Create a channel on your Discord that only people without the verified role can access
-3. Prevent people without the verified role to access all other channels
+- 3. Prevent people without the verified role to access all other channels

 ![](/img/help/restricted_to_verified.png)

-4. Go to `/dash/?component=verification` and select a server
+- 4. Go to [the Dashboard](/dash/?component=verification) and select a server
-5. Enable verification
+- 5. Enable verification
-6. Select your verified role
+- 6. Select your verified role
-7. Send a message in the channel that only people without the verified role can access with the link you'll see on the Dashboard
+- 7. Send a message in the channel that only people without the verified role can access with the link you'll see on the Dashboard

 Example: `https://cleaner.leodev.xyz/verify?guild=123456789012345678`

-8. Set the verification level of your Discord server to `High` **IMPORTANT!**
+- 8. Set the verification level of your Discord server to `High` **IMPORTANT!**

 ![](/img/help/verification_level.png)